Mobile2b/m2b-webfunction-sdk/README.md

-# m2b-webfunction-sdk
+# Mobile2b Web Function SDK

-Mobile2b Web Function SDK
+This is an easy-to-use Java SDK to create Web Functions for the Mobile2b platform.